PacktPublishing/Data-Wrangling-with-R/README.md

 12. Other Data Visualization Options

 ### Part 4: [ Modeling ]
-13. Build Your First Model
+13. Build a Model with R
 14. Build an Application with Shiny in R